Khmelovsky/zurb_mail_builder/README.md

 **More about syntax read there** - https://foundation.zurb.com/emails/docs/inky.html

 ### Start Template
-Repository exist start - template and could evestigate how it workds.
-All compilied template placed in dist folder.
+Repository contain start - template and you could investigate how it works.
+All compiled templates placed in dist folder.

 ### Styles / Grid System / Variables
  You can use  use **inky** syntax with class but dint use ID, it won't work